 By Vicky of Buddy The Traveling Monkey

 The Cape Florida Lighthouse is located southeast of Miami on the southern end of Key Biscayne.
 Established in 1825, it is one of the best lighthouses on the east coast.
 You can get to it easily by car or even bicycle.
-The lighthouse itself doesn’t have an entrance fee, but it is inside of Bill Baggs Cape Florida State Park which costs $8 per vehicle to enter.
+The lighthouse doesn’t have an entrance fee, but it is inside Bill Baggs Cape Florida State Park, which costs $8 per vehicle.

 The lighthouse and the land it’s on have been historically significant for centuries.
 Before the lighthouse was built, Cape Florida was where slaves and Black Seminoles would board ships and escape to the British-held Bahamas.
-Unfortunately, once the lighthouse was built, their escape route was compromised by the light.
+Unfortunately, once the lighthouse was built, the light compromised their escape route.

-After it was built, the lighthouse guided sailors around the dangerous reefs nearby.
-Over the years it has been decommissioned, restored, and returned to active service.
+After it was built, the lighthouse guided sailors around nearby dangerous reefs.
+Over the years, it has been decommissioned, restored, and returned to active service.
 In 1970, the lighthouse was added to the National Register of Historic Places.